 Anne-Marie Duff, wearing glasses in her brisk and business-like reading of Afua Hirsch’s satirical, funny but also moving account of living in “white Wimbledon”, perfectly conveys the “secret shame” of the addressee, a white South African who has a black grannie.
 Similarly, Sinead Matthews, reading Lettie Precious’s narrative of a woke mother whose love of her black son distracts her from perceiving the feelings of other black people is suitably awkward.
 Paapa Essiedu, voicing Yasmin Joseph’s energetic letter to a “teenage waste-man”, is empathetic, self-deprecatory and occasionally amused.

 De-Lahay’s letter, which sparked the festival, was read by Inès De Clercq, and set the scene each evening by engaging with racial tensions and emotional labour, asking the privileged to step back to allow others some room to breathe.
 In the intervals between letters being read, DJ DLK provided cool music.
-Originally, and with different material, part of Black Lives Black Words at the Bush Theatre, followed by two runs at The Bunker Theatre, this version of My White Best Friend (And Other Letters Left Unsaid) is exemplary in its sense of liveness — the glitches of zoom are part of the experience — and its active promotion of a diverse audience for this event.
+Originally, and with different material, My White Best Friend (And Other Letters Left Unsaid) was part of the Black Lives, Black Words festival at the Bush Theatre, followed by two runs at The Bunker Theatre.
+This new version is exemplary in its sense of liveness — the glitches of zoom are part of the experience — and its active promotion of a diverse audience for this event.
 It is generous in feeling, brave in its honesty and urgent in its politics.